 This is what I call psychological burn-in, which is completely subjective.
 It may take some time to adjust to new speakers and understand what they truly sound like.

 Can you damage speakers by playing them too loud?
-Turning up the volume of a speaker increases the amplitude of the audio signal (voltage or current). that is sent to it.
+Turning up the volume of a speaker increases the amplitude of the audio signal (voltage or current) sent to it.
 This can result in mechanical damage to the driver and/or a melted or burned voice coil.
 This damage is collectively known as “blow out.”

 Related article: Why Do Speakers Distort At High Sound/Audio Levels?

 What happens when a speaker is blown?
 Speaker blow-out is an all-encompassing term for a damaged speaker.
-Usually, speaker blow-out refers to a melted or burned voice coil as a result of electrically overloading the speaker.
+Usually, speaker blow-out refers to a melted or burned voice coil resulting from electrically overloading the speaker.
 However, blow-out could also refer to a stretched or torn cone or an otherwise damaged driver/enclosure.